Benedictteo05/OSA_notes/Operating Systems & Administration/L3 - Computer Organization.md

 - Comprises of:
 	- Functional unit
 		- Performs the operations
+		- Includes:
+			- Left and Right Operand
 	- Registers (Very fast memory)
 		- Data, status registers
 		- Loaded and saved to/from primary memory
-		- 32 to 64 registers to hold 32-bit data
+		- 32 to 64 registers to hold 32-bit/ 64-bit data
 - Computations are accomplished by:
 	- Loading binary values into registers.
 	- Performing operations on the registers using the function unit.